 About this forest

 The forest is home not only to plants, but also many birds and animals, including red squirrels, hares, finches and coal tits.
-The wildlife pond near the Forest Office is becoming a haven for many aquatic species; especially frogs.
+The wildlife pond is a haven for many aquatic species; especially frogs.

 An unusual feature in Garvagh Forest is the Garvagh Pyramid, created as a burial chamber for Lord Garvagh in the 19th Century.
 The pyramid was never used to fulfil the task it was designed for and was sealed shut a number of years ago.